 - Browsers/operating systems used to visit your site

 - Site behavior such as new vs. returning users and engagement (session durations)

-This information can help you to better understand where your core audience is coming from and how to better position your campaign messaging.
+This information can help you to better understand where your core audience is coming from and how to better position your listing messaging.
 For example: